melodiaz23/learning-js/gitGithub/Course.md

 	git add <file>...
 	// or...
 	git add . //whit the dot notation this will simply track all our files in the project folder.

+>=> Whenever we add a file to the staging area throughout the project, and then also commit these changes, then these files will remain in the staging area.

 For commit...